VictorSuciu/Laptop-Info-Scraper/README.md

 ## Sample Output

 **Note:** The following information is completely fake, and was made up by me.
-None of the due dates or times reflect real information in the Alma system.
-This section is meant to showcase the format in which real information would be presented.
+None of the due dates or times reflect real information in the Alma system. **This section is only meant to showcase the format in which real information would be presented.**

 ```
     1: 8-16  |  6:00 PM